 - A current resume.

 - At least two letters of recommendation from references best able to comment on the applicant's journalistic abilities (professors and/or employers).
 Recommendation letters are an important part of the transfer committee's deliberations.
 Applicants who do not include at least two letters will not be considered.
 Letters of recommendation should be sent to the student, then placed (still in the sealed envelope) in his/her portfolio.
 Ask the recommender to sign across the seal of the envelope.
-Note: Recommendation letters should not be from high school teachers, administrators or guidance counselors.
+Note: Recommendation letters should not be from high school teachers, administrators, guidance counselors or fellow students.

 - A 500-word written essay on the theme "Why I want to be a journalism major."
 Sign and date your essay.